REVENTOR-EU/brizy-theme/README.md

 3. **Activate the Theme**
    - Go to WordPress Admin → Appearance → Themes
-   - Find "REVENTOR - Brizy Theme" and click "Activate"
+   - Find "Brizy Theme" and click "Activate"

 4. **Configure Brizy**
    - Install and activate the Brizy Page Builder plugin